arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ### 5V Pin

-The microcontroller on the Arduino Nano 33 BLE Rev2 runs at 3.3V, which means that you must never apply more than 3.3V to its Digital and Analog pins.
-Care must be taken when connecting sensors and actuators to ensure that this limit of 3.3V is never exceeded.
-Connecting higher voltage signals, like the 5V commonly used with the other Arduino boards, will damage the Arduino Nano 33 BLE Rev2.
+The microcontroller on the Nano 33 BLE Rev2 runs at 3.3 V, which means that you must never apply more than 3.3 V to its Digital and Analog pins.
+Care must be taken when connecting sensors and actuators to ensure that this limit of 3.3 V is never exceeded.
+Connecting higher voltage signals, like the 5 V commonly used with the other Arduino boards, will damage the Nano 33 BLE Rev2.

-To avoid such risk with existing projects, where you should be able to pull out a Nano and replace it with the new Nano 33 BLE Rev2, we have the 5V pin on the header, positioned between RST and A7 that is not connected as the default factory setting.
-This means that if you have a design that takes 5V from that pin, it won't work immediately, as a precaution we put in place to draw your attention to the 3.3V compliance on digital and analog inputs.
+To avoid such risk with existing projects, where you should be able to pull out a Nano and replace it with the Nano 33 BLE Rev2, we have the 5V pin on the header, positioned between RST and A7 that is not connected as the default factory setting.
+This means that if you have a design that takes 5 V from that pin, it won't work immediately, as a precaution we put in place to draw your attention to the 3.3 V compliance on digital and analog inputs.

-5V on that pin is available only when two conditions are met: you make a solder bridge on the two pads marked as VUSB and you power the Nano 33 BLE Rev2 through the USB port.
-There are two sets of VUSB pads on the Arduino Nano 33 BLE Rev2, one set on the bottom and one set on top.
-To enable the 5V Pin, either one of these needs to be connected If you power the board from the VIN pin, you won't get any regulated 5V and therefore even if you do the solder bridge, nothing will come out of that 5V pin.
+5 V on that pin is available only when two conditions are met: you make a solder bridge on the two pads marked as VUSB and you power the Nano 33 BLE Rev2 through the USB port.
+There are two sets of VUSB pads on the Nano 33 BLE Rev2, one set on the bottom and one set on top.
+To enable the 5V pin, either one of these needs to be connected If you power the board from the VIN pin, you won't get any regulated 5 V and therefore even if you do the solder bridge, nothing will come out of that 5V pin.
 The 3.3V, on the other hand, is always available and supports enough current to drive your sensors.
-Please make your designs so that sensors and actuators are driven with 3.3V and work with 3.3V digital IO levels.
-5V is now an option for many modules and 3.3V is becoming the standard voltage for electronic ICs.
+Please make your designs so that sensors and actuators are driven with 3.3 V and work with 3.3 V digital IO levels.
+5 V is now an option for many modules and 3.3 V is becoming the standard voltage for electronic ICs.

 ![Soldering the VUSB pins.](./assets/Nano33_ble_rev2vusb.png)